 How to Write (Fill Out) a Lease/Rental Agreement

 1. Name the parties

 A simple rental agreement form must name the parties signing the lease and where they live.
-First, you should write down:
+First, you should write down the following:

 - the landlord or property management company and their current address